gagbo/emergence/specs/template.rst

 #. *All the aspects of optimizing the interface with the person who must use
-   the system* Will there be any special considerations to be made to make the software accessable to the disabled? or to clients in far reaches of the earth?
+   the system* Will there be any special considerations to be made to make the software accessible to the disabled? or to clients in far reaches of the earth?

 2.1.3 Hardware Interfaces